massung/sliver/README.md

 ## The `gen:sliceable` Interface

-Sliver defines the `gen:sliceable` interface, which declares three methods for interfacing with slices:
+Sliver defines the `gen:sliceable` interface, which declares some methods for interfacing with slices:

 * `slice-ref` is used to fetch a slice value by index
 * `slice-length` is used to return the length of the slice
+* `slice-range` is used to return a sequence from the slice
 * `slice-materialize` is used to copy the slice from its source

 Because `gen:sliceable` is a generic interface, all basic Racket sequences are also slices: